joshHug/LeidenITP/assignments/assignment3.md

 ## Dry code (Don't repeat yourself)

 During this assignment, you will be graded on how well you wrote your code, in particular if your code is *dry*.
 This means that everything should only be defined once and no code should be repeated.
 This is more elaborated than it sounds.
 For example, if you have an `if` `else` control-flow and both contain a few lines of similar code then it is not dry.
 This could be solved by removing the similar code outside the `if` `else` control-flow.
-In other option would be to write a function that executes the similar code, and call the function in the `if` and `else` statement.
+Another option would be to write a function that executes the similar code, and call the function in the `if` and `else` statement.
 Not dry code could look like this:
 ```python
 if check_first_name(name):
    name = name.lower()